FailAcademy/learning/wdp-vancouver/_lessons/week-05/02-es2015-with-webpack.md

 - Use Webpack to set up source maps for compiled files (both CSS and JS).
 - Use Webpack's development server to watch files and compile on save.
 - Use npm scripts to run the Webpack CLI commands.
+- Create JavaScript modules using the `import` and `export` keywords to write more modular code without polluting the global namespace.

 ---